How Should A Bike Helmet Fit [Better Guideline]

 Try Shaking Before Riding

-Before embarking on a bicycle ride, it’s essential to test shake to ensure your helmet is securely secured.
+Before embarking on a bicycle ride, it’s essential to test the helmet to ensure it is securely secured.
 Just place the helmet over your head, then secure the chin strap.
-When the helmet is secured, gently shake it on both sides and upwards and down.
+When the helmet is secured, gently shake it on both sides, upwards, and downwards.
 This simulates the motions that could occur during riding.

 When performing this test, note any excessive movement or if your helmet is shifting.
 It is fitted adequately if the helmet stays solid and does not move substantially.
 If you notice an issue with movement or looseness, it’s crucial to re-adjust the straps or try an alternative size or style of helmet.

-If you perform an initial shake test before each cycle, you will ensure that your helmet offers maximum protection while remaining at the right place for your bike rides.
+If you perform an initial shake test before each ride, you will ensure that your helmet offers maximum protection while remaining securely in place.

 1. Helmet Fit Checklist